garzon/cellularAutomaton/README.md

 #### Function evolveCell(Cell &c,const Neighborhood &n)
 - All you need to do in this function is to set the next status of the Cell &c, according to the Neighborhood &n.
 - "enum status c.stat": the status of the cell
-- "n.stat.find(X)->second": the number of neighbors in the status X
+- "n.stat[X]": the number of neighbors in the status X